 Cyborg possesses cybernetic enhancements that provide superhuman strength, endurance and durability.
 Cyborg can also interface with computers.
 Built into his body-armor were an infrared eye, computer generator, sound amplifier, and special programming adapters that allowed him to interface with other body extensions.

-Shape-Change: He have virtually unlimited shape-changing ability may mimic road,air or space vehicles and even reshape his entire body or parts of it and can form such complex shapes as a tank.
+Shape-Change: Cyborg has virtually unlimited shape-changing abilities that allow him to mimic road, air or space vehicles and even reshape his entire body or parts of it to form such complex shapes such as a tank.

 Superhuman Strength: At optimal capacity, Vic can lift/press in excess of four metric tons.
 If he pushes himself, he can even exceed five tons, but not without causing severe stress to his cybernetic components.
 Recently Victor breaks apart Kalibak's Chaos Cannon used to destroy planets.